Heels United for a Safe Carolina

 “THINK” was a natural choice to precede A.C.E. because it emphasizes that one should always stop to think about whether consent has been or is capable of being given.
 This applies to those engaging in the conduct and to potential bystanders.
 More broadly, it reflects the continued pursuit of the goal for a shift in culture to one where all members of the campus community incorporate this thought process, which includes a 100% commitment to the safety, health and well-being of everyone around you.

 October is Relationship Violence Awareness Month.
 This installation was designed to increase awareness about relationship violence, resources on campus, and events that were taking place throughout the month.
-Students and employees were out on campus on October 8 handing out awareness ribbons and cards with more information.
+This installation has also been used to raise awareness around Valentine’s Day.

 Third Installation of the Heels United Project - Stick Together

 Stick together.
 Look out for each other and check in with friends.
-The third installation of the Heels United Project was all about working together to help make Chapel Hill a safe place.
+This installation of the Heels United Project is all about working together to help make Chapel Hill a safe place.

 We were on campus Thursday, October 29 (Rams Head Plaza) and Friday, October 30 (Polk Place) to raise awareness about the importance of sticking together with friends to help everyone stay safe while they’re out and about in Chapel Hill.
 We asked students to sign a pledge of who they would be sticking with and we shared information about how to get involved in bystander intervention training on campus.